What is a Workspace?

-- View an Issue to see the progress and status in every single Workspace.
-Easily update the Issue’s pipeline in your Workspace without compromising other teams’ workflows.
-Any updates to the Issues or Epics (content, labels, Estimates, etc) are reflected in all related Workspaces.
+- View an issue to see the progress and status in every single Workspace.
+Easily update the issue’s pipeline in your Workspace without compromising other teams’ workflows.
+Any updates to the issues (content, labels, Estimates, etc) are reflected in all related Workspaces.

-- Navigate through your teams’ Workspaces to instantly see the status of all the Issues and Epics.
+- Navigate through your teams’ Workspaces to instantly see the status of all the issues.
 Easily check the progress of each area to gain full visibility.
 Learn more about navigating your Workspace.